hzoo/hopeinsource.com/season-3/limits.md

 #### Two Thresholds, Accelerating Harms

 [15:10] **Michael**: But there is a question of whether you've not passed through a certain threshold, right.
 So, you know, Illich talks about how there are these two thresholds in medicine, for example.
-He begins Tools of Conviviality with this.
+He begins [Tools for Conviviality](https://en.wikipedia.org/wiki/Tools_for_Conviviality) with this.

+> "... opens with a discussion of what Illich called “two watersheds” in medicine" - [Michael](https://theconvivialsociety.substack.com/p/care-friendship-hospitality-reflections)

 [15:23] **Michael**: Where through the first threshold, you have genuine gains in the ability to care for people, to improve people's general health.
 And what happens at those moments can be relatively simple.
 It's learning how important clean drinking water is.
 Or being able to treat some basic infections.

 [15:40] **Michael**: But then there's another threshold where the institution of medicine, when it kind of becomes institutionalized, begins now to reverse its gains in some respects, right.

 [15:51] **Michael**: And this is contested territory.
 I think a lot of people would have various opinions about how we think about these gains, right.
 But for Illich the prospects, for example, of having his life extended by a couple of years, but at the great cost to his quality of life or to his mobility or to his ability to be with friends and family.
-To be sort of, as we sometimes say, kind of hooked up to a machine just for a few more months of life.
+To be sort of, as we sometimes say, kind of "hooked up to a machine" just for a few more months of life.
 To him, that was an anathema.

+> "..
+I do not think any weighing-up of risks entered into Illich's thinking.
+Indeed, he believed that the ever-growing emphasis on risk calculation in medicine constitues the ultimate disembodiment, because it invites people to think of thmselves not as unique persons but as members of an abstract class for which probilities can be calculated." - [Rivers North of the Future, pg 39](https://www.goodreads.com/book/show/253075.The_Rivers_North_of_the_Future)

 [16:19] **Michael**: And he lived that right.
 You may know that he had undiagnosed cancer for the latter part of his life and never had it treated.
 So this question of where you pass a threshold where the goods begin diminishing and harms begin accelerating, and how passed that threshold, it's not like you can just develop better coping mechanisms.
 You just can't.

+> "Illich lived what he believed: that each person is given a story to tell, and that nothing could be worse than to allow that unique story to be shrunk to a “survival rate” of reduced to an assigned “role”." - [Rivers North of the Future, pg 39](https://www.goodreads.com/book/show/253075.The_Rivers_North_of_the_Future)

 [16:45] **Michael**: I think this was Illich's point, the Vietnam war looming large in his imagination.
 He uses that as a metaphor for what then becomes a default posture.
 Well, past this threshold, the only thing we know to do is escalate.
 More money, more resources, more bombs.